CBHSQ/findtreatment/README.md

 Working with SAMHSA to prototyping a new user experience for finding treatment.

 ## Setup local development
-Follow these steps to checkout `samhsa-prototype` in your local environment
+Follow these steps to checkout `samhsa-prototype` in your local environment.
 ```
 git clone git@github.com:18F/samhsa-prototype.git
 cd samhsa-prototype